alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.system/alaio.system.md

 * version is 0 and
 * symbol is found and
 * system token supply is greater than 0,
-* and system contract wasn’t already been initialized.
+* and system contract wasn't already been initialized.

 Parameter Name | Description
 --- | ---